integration code

 ….a clear majority (61%) of senior citizens use the internet.

-Perhaps most interesting from our stand point and for our clients – this study concluded that both groups spend a significant amount of time shopping or research relating to shopping.
-This study was done over a year ago and all trends continue to point to growth in Internet usage across this demographics as well as time spent online.
-Meaning this is most likely larger then when this research was originally done and when this article originally reported.
+Perhaps most interesting from our standpoint and for our clients, this study concluded that both groups spend a significant amount of time shopping or research relating to shopping.
+This study was done over a year ago, and all trends continue to point to growth in Internet usage across this demographic, as well as time spent online.
+Meaning this is most likely larger than when this research was originally done and when this article was originally reported.

 What Conclusion Can You Draw?